How Safety Culture Stands as a Pillar In Your Overall Health And Safety Program

 Health and Safety Program-Explained by VITS

 A comprehensive health and safety program provides a framework for assessing risks to injury, illness, or health effects.
-It includes the gathering of information on the current state of employee health and safety knowledge, attitudes, practices, and behaviour.
+It includes the gathering of information on the current state of employee health and safety knowledge, attitudes, practices, and behavior.
 Updates are then made to the plan or policy with hazard prevention methods that are effective at reducing injuries.

 Here are just a few of the ways that preventive action can reduce exposures to potential hazards: engineering controls, practical administrative controls, personal protective equipment (PPE), hygiene practices, supply of necessary training materials, education on the importance of proper use of PPE, routine compliance monitoring by supervisors of workers'